Use Case

 The Solution

-Arbor Sightline can identify carpet-bombing DDoS attacks in as little as one second using fast-flood detection, and can automatically mitigate these attacks by identifying the IP ranges under attack and diverting only that traffic to the Arbor TMS mitigation infrastructure.
-Flowspec rules can also be used.
+Arbor Sightline can identify carpet-bombing DDoS attacks in as little as one second using fast-flood detection, and can automatically mitigate these attacks by identifying the IP ranges under attack and diverting only that traffic to Arbor TMS.

 Arbor Sightline can add new targets automatically to existing mitigations, managing resources effectively.
 Arbor Sightline can automatically manage available Arbor TMS mitigation capacity by dynamically moving attacks among available Arbor TMS mitigation infrastructure, as attack traffic volumes change.
 These features make sure network infrastructure isn’t overloaded and cuts down the time operations staff spend managing DDoS attack response.